lightward/mechanic-tasks/docs/auto-tag-orders-based-on-cart-attributes/README.md

 Configure the "Cart attribute to monitor" option with the exact name of the cart attribute in use.
 This value is case-sensitive, and must include any punctuation used in the actual cart attribute.

 Configure the "Cart attribute values and order tags to add" option with an attribute value on the left, and a tag on the right, to be applied when the left-hand value is found on an order.
 Add as many value/tag pairs as you like. :)

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/auto-tag-orders-based-on-cart-attributes), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/auto-tag-orders-based-on-cart-attributes.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).